supabase/supabase/apps/docs/DEVELOPERS.md

 2. The files need to export a `Page` at the bottom with the `<Layout>` component
 3. The files frontmatter is stored in `const meta = {}`.
 You should always include `id`, `title` and `description`.
 4. You can write Markdown as you normally would, but you can also write regular Javascript and JSX.
 Note the `examples` array that we iterate over.
-5. Any Javascript variables you use in these files need to be exported in order to be used.
-IE: `export const examples = []`
+5. Any Javascript variables you use in these files need to be exported in order to be used (i.e., `export const examples = []`).

 ##### Using components